Strategic Ranking: Environment differences

-In other words, increased randomization (decreasing $c$) reduces the welfare gap in the ``High'' region of $\theta_\true$, where both the group $\A$ and group $\B$ have a positive probability of being admitted.
-As the school's private utility is actually increasing in $c$ (Proposition~\ref{prop:private-util-max})---that is, the school benefits from decreasing randomization and increasing the level of competition---there is also a tradeoff between the school's private utility and the welfare gap.
+Decreasing $c$ (increasing randomization) reduces the welfare gap in the ``High'' region of $\theta_\true$.
+As the school's private utility is actually increasing in $c$ (Proposition~\ref{prop:private-util-max}), there is also a tradeoff between the school's private utility and the welfare gap.

-What about the group $\B$ applicants in the ``Low'' and ``Middle'' regions of a two-level policy who do not have a chance of being admitted at all?
-It turns out that increasing randomization can also increase access, that is, the overall representation of group $\B$ applicants in the admitted class.
-The following proposition shows access is maximized by pure randomization and that there exists a large class of models where access is always improved by more randomization in a two-level policy.
+Increasing randomization also increases access: it is maximized by pure randomization and there exists a large class of models where access is always improved by more randomization in a two-level policy.

 \begin{restatable}[Access decreases with $c$]{proposition}{propAccess} Pure randomization has higher $\access$ than any two-level policy.
 Moreover, if $f^{-1}$ is convex, $\access$ for two-level policies is non-increasing in $c$. \end{restatable}